MacFlecknoe/service-repository-sample/schema/README.md

 schema
 ===========

-Schemas for all healthmedia services.
+Example schemas for all healthmedia services including service interfaces.